 Kamrooz Aram’s work disrupts the false opposition between ornament and abstraction, and challenges ornament’s relegation to discourses of criminality and excess.
 In his wide ranging exhibitions, he stages an encounter between the Euro-American avant-garde and non-western forms of abstraction, interrogating the boundaries between art, artifact, and modes of display.
 His lyrical paintings and arrangements break down the hierarchies of modernist aesthetics, asking that we rethink its categories and re-encounter these ideas and objects anew.
 Combining painting, sculpture, collage and exhibition design, he creates an interdependence between object and display, revealing the significance of design and architecture in affecting the interpretation of art.

-Kamrooz Aram (born in 1978, Shiraz, Iran) received his BFA from Maryland Institute College of Art in 2001 and MFA from Columbia University in 2003.
+Kamrooz Aram was born in Shiraz, Iran and lives and works in Brooklyn, NY.
+He received his BFA from Maryland Institute College of Art in 2001 and MFA from Columbia University in 2003.

 Nadine Khalil reviews Kamrooz Aram's third solo show at Green Art Gallery, Dubai.

 Paul Laster reviews FOCUS: Kamrooz Aram at the Modern Art Museum of Fort Worth, Texas.

 Critics' Picks: Lee Escobedo on Kamrooz Aram in FOCUS: Kamrooz Aram at The Modern Art Museum of Fort Worth, Texas.